 Although Global Entry has been around for about a decade, it’s only in the last five years that most people have signed up.
 That is beginning to cause problems for those who need to renew their status.
 Like TSA PreCheck, Global Entry only lasts for a five year term.
 My wife and I only recently found out what a problem this can be after our Global Entry status lapsed without warning.

 This is also an issue for TSA PreCheck members who don’t have Global Entry.
 The TSA only began selling access to PreCheck in December 2013, so the first wave of applicants will find their status expiring in a matter of weeks.
 (Before this time, people either had access to PreCheck through programs like Global Entry or were granted free access through a variety of other criteria.)

 What are Global Entry and PreCheck?

-Global Entry is advertised as a way to expedite customs and boarder control for re-entry to the United States for U.S. citizens and a small number of other approved groups.
-It requires a background check, a complete travel history for the last five years, an interview, and a $100 application fee.
+Global Entry is advertised as a way to expedite customs and border control for re-entry to the United States for U.S. citizens and a small number of other approved groups.
+In here, it requires a background check, a complete travel history for the last five years, an interview, and a $100 application fee.
 It’s administered by the U.S. Customs and Boarder Patrol, which in my view has always been very professional even though the application process is about as transparent as the IRS tax code.

 However, the main benefit of Global Entry for me has been the ability to also use TSA PreCheck lanes for domestic travel.
 The application process for PreCheck is easier and slightly cheaper at $85.
 But for something you only need to do every five years I think it’s well worth going through the extra hassle and paying $15 more for Global Entry.
 Most premium credit cards will reimburse the application fee.